-The Union of Northern Ireland, Wales Scotland and England no longer seems secure.
-In September 2014 the Scots voted by a clear majority to retain the Union, a vote that even Mr Salmond said would settle the matter for a generation has done nothing of the kind.
+The Union of Northern Ireland, Wales, Scotland and England no longer seems secure.
+In September 2014 Scotland voted by a clear majority to retain the Union, a vote that even Alex Salmond said would settle the matter for a generation has done nothing of the kind.
 On the 23rd June 2016, 52% of the British public voted to leave the European Union.
 What does this mean for the UK’s constitutional settlement?

-Westminster politicians who wish to retain the Union have responded in ways which make them appear to be making policy on the hoof.
+Westminster politicians who wish to retain the Union have responded in ways which make them appear reactive to current events instead of deliberating and proactively strengthening the Union.
 And some English are already writing off the Union and adding, so far under their breaths, “if that is what the Scots want, good riddance!”

 There are, however, many in all four nations of the United Kingdom who will fight its demise.
 They do so out of a sense not only that we are stronger together, but in an increasingly unpredictable and volatile world, that we would be dangerously weaker apart.

 Many such people hold and have held positions of power and responsibility in United Kingdom institutions.
 Many more have not, but hold dear the history of the United Kingdom, its values and potential.
 They include many of recent immigrant descent who see themselves as British rather than English, Scottish, Welsh or Northern Irish.